Harsha-C2508/HS-shop/README.md

 This is the project which I have done during PR-RCT course.

-Here you have the [deployed link](https://harshas-collection.vercel.app/cart).
+Here you have the [deployed link](https://harshas-collection.vercel.app).

+Here you have the [blog](https://medium.com/@harshac2508/hs-shop-b4752f5b861c)

 <h4>Lets look what are feactures of my website</h4>